d2l-ai/d2l-en/chapter_introduction/intro.md

 that can be found in most networks today:

 * The alternation of linear and nonlinear processing units, often referred to as *layers*.
-* The use of the chain rule (aka *backpropagation*) for adjusting parameters in the entire network at once.
+* The use of the chain rule (also known as *backpropagation*) for adjusting parameters in the entire network at once.

 After initial rapid progress, research in neural networks languished from around 1995 until 2005.